Team Dynamics: Dealing with the Loose Cannon in your team

-Ahhhh, the loose cannon in the workplace.
-In our experiences and research, we have seen that almost every work team across the spectrum of businesses, industries, and professions has at least one, if not more.
 The Wall Street Journal reports that 98% of workers experience incivility on the job, with 50% reporting they engage in rude exchanges at least weekly.
 This behavior affects everyone around them, causing negative emotions to ripple through teams everywhere, diminishing productivity and job performance.
 This is the work of the loose cannon.

 What exactly is a Loose Cannon?

-We know from experience and research that the behavior we observe in the workplace is a function of how people interact with the work environment.
-The loose cannon is an individual who walks around the workplace crushing people left and right both on their team and other teams.
+From experience and research, we know that the behavior we observe in the workplace is a function of how people interact with each other and the work environment.
+The loose cannon is an individual who walks around the workplace, crushing people left and right both on their team and other teams.
 They are toxic.
-If you don’t know what a toxic worker is, it is someone who harms the organization from a fiscal or human capital viewpoint.
-Our research suggests that a toxic worker can have more impact on performance than a “superstar.”
-From a leadership perspective, an organization’s people are its biggest and only sustainable competitive advantage if they focus on their continuous development, learning and well-being.

-Toxic work cultures destroy relationships and are a primary reason employees leave organizations.
-One sign of toxic work culture is the presence of the relationship killers Gottman’s “Four Horsemen of the Apocalypse.”
+Toxic work cultures destroy relationships within and across teams and whole networks and are a primary reason employees leave organizations.
+One sign of toxic work culture is the presence of the relationship killers Gottman characterized as the Four Horsemen of the Apocalypse.
 The Horsemen: Criticism, Defensiveness, Contempt, and Stonewalling contribute to a toxic culture created by nonsecure, anxiety-driven, avoidant co-workers and supervisors.

 What do you DO with a Loose Cannon?